Welcome from the head teacher

-CtS is a vibrant, inter-cultural, outward-looking school.
-It is both inclusive and high-achieving.
+CtS is a vibrant, inclusive and high-achieving school.
 The personal, social, emotional and moral development of each child is at the heart of what we do.

 We maintain excellent academic results and are proud of having among the highest point scores in reading and mathematics in Ealing.
-Almost a third of our 11 year olds will have reached the levels expected of 14 year olds by the time they leave school.
 Our high academic results go hand-in-hand with high levels of enjoyment, engagement and the application of learning.
 We are judged outstanding by Ofsted and by our Diocesan Board inspections.

 Our pupils come from over 40 different countries and more than half speak English as an additional language.
 They characteristically develop into thoughtful, confident and articulate global citizens with a strong sense of social justice and youth leadership.
 They influence school life through the school council and house captain systems.